peterkhe1999/CheatSheet/OSEP/README.md

 ## Fiddling With The User-Agent

-The `Net.WebClient` PowerShell download cradle does not have a default User-Agent set => The session will stand out from other legitimate traffic.
+The `Net.WebClient` PowerShell download cradle does not have a default `User-Agent` set => The session will stand out from other legitimate traffic.

-Customize User-Agent
+Customize `User-Agent`:

 ```pwsh
 $wc = new-object system.net.WebClient